Deb Goetjen-Library Media Specialist

 William Annin Middle School

-The WAMS online literary magazine, WAMS Ink, Issue #3 (June 2012) is still available from the
+The WAMS online literary magazine, WAMS Ink, Issue #4 (April 2013) is available from the

 WAMS Media Center Home page.
 Take a look!